 K - Same as A plus strikes, unemployment, many prominent deaths.

 W.D.
-Gann also observed what he came to call the decade cycle”.
-In his many commodity and stock market courses, he described the decade cycle this way: By studying the yearly high and low chart and going back over a long period of time, you will see the years in which bull markets culminate and the years in which bear markets begin and end.
-Each decade, or 10-year cycle, which is one-tenth of 100 years, marks an important campaign… In referring to these numbers and these years, we mean the calendar years.
+Gann also observed what he referred to as the “decade cycle.”
+In his various commodity and stock market courses, he described the decade cycle as follows: By studying the yearly high and low charts and reviewing a long period of time, you will identify the years in which bull markets culminate and the years in which bear markets begin and end.
+Each decade, or 10-year cycle, which is one-tenth of a 100-year period, marks an important campaign.
+When referring to these numbers and years, Gann meant the calendar years.

 Year